 Sports Angels Helps Sandy Victims

 Last year during Hurricane Sandy, the Broad Channel area of Queens was badly damaged by the storm surge.
 In addition to loosing homes and business, Broad Channel lost all the recreational facilities in the community.
 In addition to the damage to fields, bleachers, and storage sheds, the storm wiped out all the equipment needed for the fall football season.
 Thanks to a donation from Sports Angels to the Broad Channel Athletic Association, this year’s football season was able to proceed as normal.
 The grant provided for balls, uniforms, and other items necessary for a successful campaign.
 We at Sports Angels hope to continue our involvement with BCAA to insure that the children of Broad Channel can enjoy many years of sports activities.
+Click here to see the Broad Channel football teams in action.

 Tom Duffy and the Yes!
 Solutions Bike Team successfully complete the TD 5 Boro Bike Tour